Post No.: 0317

 In general, although still evolving, all humans are the same human animal species, and when aggregated, humans do fall into broad, predictable patterns of psychological attitudes and behaviours based on their personalities, mental status and environmental circumstances.
 So law enforcement and intelligence organisations – as well as private corporations such as social media giants and supermarkets – can learn about and, generally when looking at a population as a whole, predict people’s movements, beliefs, behaviours, fears, desires and the like if they have enough personal data about them (such as their ‘likes’ or purchasing habits).
 They therefore have the ability to quite intimately shape or nudge people’s choices too.
 (So note that ‘nudging’ is not just some paternal government tool to get people to choose certain options over others – private for-profit firms have been doing it for decades to shape consumer behaviours, and not usually for the benefit of the consumer but for the firm too e.g. clickwrap agreements that are lengthy and full of technical jargon to discourage careful reading and have large ‘I agree’ buttons and small ‘decline’ buttons, one-click checkouts, placing the most profitable and/or impulse-buy items on the gondola sections or near the checkouts in supermarkets, exiting through the gift shop, etc..)

 But these patterns are only present in general i.e. with a large enough sample or target market there’ll be a lot of people who’ll conform to the predicted psychological and behavioural patterns but not everyone will.
 So this can either be interpreted to mean that profiling and targeting is incredibly useful overall, or pernicious overall, when potential future criminals are identified or when adverts are specifically targeted at certain groups to influence their purchases or votes; where companies or politically-motivated groups don’t really care specifically who it works on as long as it works on enough people, which means that even anonymous data is useful in shaping profits and political outcomes.
 (This has been dubbed as ‘surveillance capitalism’ – making money from what data companies collect about us.
-This data is used to make predictions about us and to shape our behaviours e.g. Pokémon GO and similar games herd masses of people towards places where the company wants a lot of footfall – and players will perform this herding behaviour without knowing it too.)
+This data is used to make predictions about us and to shape our behaviours e.g. Pokémon GO and similar games herd masses of people towards monetised checkpoints where the company wants a lot of footfall – and most players will perform this gamified herding behaviour without knowing that this is what’s happening too.
+When the masses are being manipulated, we hope that there are benevolent guides behind these intentions, but it’s often just for profits.)

 Because of this hardly-perfect predictive reliability, it’s less reliable to use a generalised psychological profile to try to predict the attitudes, moves and so forth of a specifically watched individual, such as a specific criminal suspect; although it could still act as a guide when no better information is available about a specific individual – as long as it’s understood to be just that to help narrow the search and that this guide is always subordinate to more concrete and specific evidence for the present case at hand.
 Another important thing to bear in mind is that situational factors (e.g. the poverty and desperation of a person to steal) frequently play a larger role than dispositional factors (e.g. the inherent risk-appetite of a person to steal).